-Provides unique depth to a topic that has garnered increased interest in recent years.
-It offers practical tools, solutions and insights into how to implement an effective people risk management framework.
+Get a unique understanding of this topic, along with practical tools, solutions and insights into how to implement an effective people risk management framework.

 People Risk Management provides unique depth to a topic that has garnered intense interest in recent years.
 Based on the latest thinking in corporate governance, behavioural economics, human resources and operational risk, people risk can be defined as the risk that people do not follow the organization's procedures, practices and/or rules, thus deviating from expected behaviour in a way that could damage the business's performance and reputation.
 From fraud to bad business decisions, illegal activity to lax corporate governance, people risk - often called conduct risk - presents a growing challenge in today's complex, dispersed business organizations.